Developing a Budget

 Increase Your Savings

 If your income is more than your expenses, this is a good opportunity to contribute to your savings, or help pay down any debts.
 Even saving a small amount is important, and will start to add up.
+Consider automatically rounding up your purchases from your checking to your savings account with every debit card transaction.
 As you continue to build up your savings, consider putting your money in a savings account with a high interest rate, in order to start earning more interest.